Drug Enforcement Administration (DEA) Registration Information and Violation Matrix

 Board rule 573.43 becomes effective on September 1, 2016.
 This rule requires a veterinarian to hold a Drug Enforcement Administration (DEA) registration if such registration is required by other law.

-Generally, DEA regulations require a veterinarian who administers or dispenses controlled substances to hold a registration at that practice location.
+Generally, DEA regulations require a veterinarian who administers or dispenses controlled substances to hold a registration.
 This matrix, adopted by the Board on July 19, 2016, sets out Board guidelines for evaluating violations of rule 573.43.